 “Balin!”
 Dulint roared, cleaving through another attacker.
 “Behind you!”

 His nephew spun, driving the point of his pickaxe into a goblin’s chest.
-The creature’s shriek cut off abruptly.
+The creature’s cry cut off abruptly.

-Blood pounded in Dulint’s ears.
+Blood thudded in Dulint’s ears.
 Two down, but more kept coming.
 Too many.
 He grabbed Balin’s uninjured arm.

 “Run!”